Venice Public Transport: A Guide to Getting Around

 Vaporetto (Water bus)

-The vaporetto is the main public transportation in Venice and it’s the most used by locals and tourists to get around the Venetian islands.
+The vaporetto is the main public transportation in Venice.
+It’s the most used by locals and tourists to get around the Venetian islands.
 These water buses connect Venice through its different lines with the other islands, especially the most visited ones, Murano and Burano.
+Vaporetti operate throughout the day from 4:30 am to 12:30 am, although their frequency drops during the night.
+Keep this in mind if you want to explore Venice at night.

 Here are some of the most relevant lines for first-time visitors and tourists covering the city centre, the lagoon islands and scenic routes.

-Firstly, be careful to choose your direction: For loop lines like 4.1/4.2 or 5.1/5.2, picking the correct direction (clockwise vs counter-clockwise) can save time.
+Insider tips: Firstly, be careful to choose your direction: For loop lines like 4.1/4.2 or 5.1/5.2, picking the correct direction (clockwise vs counter-clockwise) can save time.
 It is also a good idea to pick seats wisely for views: On Line 1 or others along the Grand Canal, sitting at the front or back of the boat gives excellent views of the palaces and bridges.
-If you want to visit the islands such as Murano, Burano or Torcello, use the lines that stop at key piers like Fondamente Nove, Murano or Punta Sabbioni.

 Water taxis

-For people interested in having more privacy and control of their time, the best way to get around Venice is by taking a water taxi.
+For people interested in having more privacy and control of their time, the best way to get around using Venice public transport is by taking a water taxi.
 It is the ideal transportation to reach destinations not served by the vaporetto, or just an alternative way to travel comfortably.

 To order water taxis, you can go to the various taxi stands throughout the city, or book them at the Consorzio Motoscafi.
 Their maximum capacity is 10 people, and the price will vary depending on the route.